tbreuss/mithril-by-examples/examples/svg-ring.md

 ---
 title: SVG Ring
-desc: "This example was taken from the official website at <https://mithril.js.org/examples.html> and slightly modified.
-It shows an SVG with multiple paths animating with css using delay and stroke offset.
-The example was originally written by <https://codepen.io/RobinVr/pen/kEoqc>."
+abstract: This example shows an SVG with multiple paths animating with css using delay and stroke offset.
 date: 2021-10-27
 tags: [animation, official, svg, m.render]
 level: beginner